Memcached - OpenTelemetry Collector

 The Memcached - Overview dashboard provides an at-a-glance view of the Memcached server status, error logs, and database metrics.

-The Memcached - Operations Dashboard provides detailed analysis on connections, thread requested, network bytes, table size.
+The Memcached - Operations Dashboard provides detailed analysis on connections, thread requested, network bytes, and table size.

 The Memcached - Command Stats dashboard provides detailed insights into the number of commands being performed.